shellscape/webpack-plugin-serve/README.md

 Type: `String | Array(String)`<br>
 Default: `compiler.context`

 Sets the directory(s) from which static files will be served.
 Bundles will be served from the `output` config setting.
+For specifying options for static file directories, please see [`middleware > static`](#middleware).

 ### `status`
 Type: `boolean`<br>